-What’s that flashy golden star hovering over the northeastern mountains as darkness falls in mid-December?
-It’s Capella, the third brightest star visible in Colorado.
-Capella is the brightest star in the constellation Auriga the Charioteer, formed by a conspicuous pentagon of five stars.
+What's that flashy, golden star hovering over the northeastern mountains as darkness falls in mid-November?
+It's Capella, the third brightest star visible in Colorado skies and the brightest star in our constellation of Auriga, the Charioteer.

 Recommended Stories For You

 Much farther out, a pair of faint red dwarf stars orbits around the yellow giant pair with a period of several thousand years.
 Capella is a wonderful example of a quadruple star system.
 To the naked eye, however, she gleams as a single star.